ScaleDrone/heroku-docs/DOCS.md

 ```

 ##### JWT Payload
-JWT's payload uses the common `ext` JWT claim and some ScaleDrone's specific claims.
+JWT's payload uses the common `exp` JWT claim and some of ScaleDrone's specific claims.
 An example decoded JWT payload looks like this:

 ```json
 {